Hundested: History

 The name Hundested is first mentioned as a field "Hundersted" in 1682.
 As a village only in a parish register from 1844.

 The Halsnæs peninsula was formerly the site of several villages.
 Kikhavn was a fishing village from at 16th century.
 In 1776, Frederiksværk's founder, Johan Frederik Classen, established Grønnessegård manor on the peninsula in 1776, shutting down the villages of Gryndese, Rorup and Fornerup.

 It is believed that the first building in present-day Hundested was a house for the local pilots built in the 1835.

 A breakwater (Læmolen) was built at Hundested in 1862 and Lynæs Harbour was built in 1872.
 It soon developed into the most important fishing port on Zealand and was expanded several times before most of the fishing vessels moved to Hundested Harbour in about 1910.
 Most of the fish was sold to traders from Frederikssund before the railway which opened in 1916 provided easy access to Copenhagen by way of Hillerød.
 The ferries to Rørvig began operating in 1927 and they were joined by the ferries to Grenå in 1934.
 The harbor attracted many new companies, including the fish auctions, an importer of coal, a canned food factory, dockwayd and Hundested Motor Factory which for generations produced reliable engines for Danish fishing vessels.
 A new industrial district was established in the eastern outskirts of town, attracting several companies from the plastic and metal industries in the 1960s and 1970s.
 The harbor was expanded with a new ferry terminal in 1967, a new freight terminal in 1987 and a new container terminal in 1995.

 A downturn in the fishing industry in the 1980s hit Hundested hard and the freight and passenger lines to Grenå ceased operations in 1996.

-On January 1, 2007, Hundested municipality ceased to exist due to Kommunalreformen ("The Municipality Reform" of 2007).
+On 1 January 2007 Hundested municipality ceased to exist due to Kommunalreformen ("The Municipality Reform" of 2007).
 It was merged with Frederiksværk municipality to form the new Frederiksværk-Hundested municipality.
-The name was changed to Halsnæs municipality on January 1, 2008.
+The name was changed to Halsnæs municipality on 1 January 2008.
 This created a municipality with an area of 120 km2 and a total population of 30,253.

 Economy

 Tourism plays an increasing role in the town's economy.
 The harbor is being promoted as a hub for arts and crafts with galleries and workshops.
 Glassmedjens was completed in 2008 and house a large glass workshop where glass blowers can be seen at work.
 An annual handicrafts market, Beddingen, takes place in June, attracting some 50 professional artists and craftsmen.
 Hundested is also home to an annual sand sculpture festival.

-Accommodation is available at the traditional inn Hundested Kro as well as Skansegården.
-Halsnæs Bryghus is a local micro brewery and brew pub.

 Port of Hundested is a member of Cruise Copenhagen Network and three international cruise ships from Saga Cruise og Fred Olsen Line are scheduled to berth at Hundested in 2016.